Creating an IAM Chapter

 - A Voting Member (Member or Fellow of the IAM): to initiate the new Chapter

-- At least 6 active paying individuals and 6 organisations: to comprise the critical mass required for the organisation of a Chapter (typically, we would look for larger numbers but the main factor is whether the proposed Chapter is likely to be viable long term)
+- At least 20 active paying individuals and 10 organizations: to comprise the critical mass required for the organization of a Chapter (typically, we would look for larger numbers, but the main factor is whether the proposed Chapter is likely to be viable long term)

 - Evident commitment from sufficient individuals: to take up the key volunteer roles within the Chapter and understand the significant time and effort required